DeRomuald/bar-hop/README.md

 ## General Info
 Current app will provide an ability to find a cocktail recipe by its name.
-The searched cocktails will be stored in localStorage for easy access and last three will be displayed on the page.
+As well, as ability to get a random cocktail by a click of a button.

 ## Technologies
 Project is created with: